Pediatric Voice Disorders

-- Better treatment decisions.
-Our ongoing research ensures your child receives the best care for their voice disorder.
+- Our ongoing research ensures your child receives the best, most up-to-date care for their voice disorder.

 PEDIATRIC VOICE DISORDERS

 Improves your child's speaking voice technique, pacing, and vocal hygiene.
-Your child works with a speech pathologist who guides them through vocal exercises to improve breathing, reduce throat strain, find their optimal pitch and volume for strong, healthy speaking.
-We increase awareness about healthy voice use, and encourage avoidance of harmful vocal behaviors such as yelling and screaming.
-Treating your child involves the whole family in order to implement good strategies at home.
+Your child works with a speech pathologist who guides them through vocal exercises to improve breathing, reduce throat strain, and find their optimal pitch and volume for strong, healthy speaking.
+We increase awareness of healthy voice use and encourage your child to avoid harmful vocal behaviors such as yelling and screaming.
+We involve your whole family in the process, in order to help your child implement good strategies at home.

-Tiny surgical instruments inserted through the mouth into the throat are used under magnification to remove noncancerous vocal cysts and vocal polyps under general anesthesia.
-A very small incision is made away from the vibrating edge of the vocal cord, and a “microflap” of tissue is lifted so the cyst or polyp can be removed.
-Also known as “phonomicrosurgery,” this technique reduces the risk of scarring following surgery, and promotes best voice outcomes.
-Voice rehabilitation after microsurgery is essential for best recovery.
+In rare cases, surgery may be recommended to remove noncancerous vocal cord cysts or polyps.
+While your child is under general anesthesia, tiny surgical instruments are inserted through his or her mouth into the throat.
+The surgeon makes a very small incision away from the vibrating edge of the vocal cord, and a tiny flap of tissue is lifted so the cyst or polyp can be removed.
+Also known as "phonomicrosurgery," this technique reduces the risk of scarring and offers the best voice outcomes.
+A period of complete voice rest is required after surgery, so your child's age and maturity are factors in deciding whether to proceed with surgery.
+Voice therapy after microsurgery is essential for optimal recovery.

 An implant (like a tiny shim) is placed through the voice box to reposition the paralyzed vocal cord and produce a stronger voice.
-Also known as "medialization laryngoplasty" or "laryngeal framework surgery,” this procedure requires a small incision in the neck.
-Thyroplasty is often recommended when vocal cord paralysis appears permanent and the voice is very weak and breathy.
+Also known as "medialization laryngoplasty" or "laryngeal framework surgery," this procedure requires a small incision in the neck.
+Thyroplasty may be recommended if your child's vocal cord paralysis appears permanent and his or her voice is weak and breathy.
+This procedure is recommended for older children who have gone through puberty, to minimize dislodgement due to growth.

 Surgically reconnects a nerve to the weakened vocal cord muscle.
 This restores the vocal cords' tone and bulk, which makes the voice stronger.
 Full results can take two to six months.
-Also known as “ansa to recurrent nerve reinnervation,” since it uses the ansa cervicalis neck muscle.
+An injection into the vocal cord to move it to the center may be done at the same time.

 PEDIATRIC VOICE DISORDERS

-This visual exam evaluates how your child's vocal cords vibrate while they make sounds.
-A tiny camera attached to a small tube called an endoscope is inserted through the nose to the top of the throat.
-This camera uses a flashing strobe light to capture slow motion images of the vocal cords.
-The images are analyzed to reveal growths, stiffness, paralysis, irregular movements, throat strain, and incomplete closure of the vocal cords.
-Videostroboscopy is often essential to reach an accurate voice diagnosis.
+This detailed visual exam helps us evaluate how your child's vocal cords vibrate while they make sounds.
+A tiny camera attached to a small tube called an endoscope is inserted through the nose and allows us to see your child's vocal cords and larynx (voice box).
+A flashing strobe light simulates slow motion video images of your child's vocal cords.
+This allows your child's team to look for any lesions, stiffness, paralysis, irregular movements, throat strain, or incomplete closure of the vocal cords.
+Videostroboscopy is often essential to reach an accurate diagnosis and determine the best treatment for your child.

 Creates a visual display on a computer screen as your child speaks into a microphone.
-Allows your speech pathologist to see characteristics of your child's voice, including pitch, loudness, and vocal quality (including hoarseness and breathy voice).
+This allows the speech pathologist to see characteristics of your child's voice, including pitch, loudness, and vocal quality.
 It is used to identify abnormalities, including subtle vocal problems that cannot be detected with the unaided ear.
-It may be repeated during treatment to monitor your child's progress.
+This assessment is usually done at the beginning of voice therapy, and it may be repeated during treatment to monitor your child's progress.